If you're from Pittsburgh, you know the name Mellon.

 |Negley Monument, Memorial Grove, Highland Park Pittsburgh PA|

-It certainly is startling for modern park-goers to find a grave site in their midst, and someone along the way must have tried to deduce an explanation.
-But really, it's not unusual for rural communities like old Negleytown to have their own burial grounds.
-The modern urban landscape grew up to surround it, but the graveyard was here first.
-Alexander and Anna Maria have always been there, along with their many friends and neighbors.
-The memorial stone indicates that the remains of some 50 other East End pioneer families are interred on the site, although I have not been able to find a comprehensive list to date.
+It certainly is startling for modern park-goers to find what may be a grave site in their midst, and someone along the way must have tried to deduce an explanation.
+But in fact, it's not unusual for rural communities like old Negleytown to have had their own burial grounds.
+The modern urban landscape grew up to surround it, but the graveyard was there first.
+Somewhere in Highland Park lie the Negleys with their many friends and neighbors.
+The memorial stone indicates that the remains of some 50 other East End pioneer families are interred therebaouts, although I have not been able to find a comprehensive list.

 And on the other side:

 In memory of Alexander Negley, born in Germany 1734, of Swiss ancestry, came to Eastern Pennsylvania 1739, served in the war of the Revolution, settled on site of Highland Park 1778, died Nov.
 3, 1809, and his wife Mary Ann Burkstresser, born in Bucks County, Pennsylvania, June 20, 1741, died June 17, 1829, both interred here.
 Erected by their grand-daughter, Sarah Jane Negley Mellon

 In this era when a woman was most known by her husband's name, as Mrs. So-and-so, it's hard not to make too much of the fact that Sarah used her own names on this marker.

 Sarah Jane didn't make a marriage of passion.
 She was by all accounts a pleasant, dutiful mother and grandmother, but not a doting one.
 She traveled little.
 She devoted herself to church and community.
 She didn't seem to collect much beyond platitudes, trivia and memories in her scrapbooks -- nothing like the grand homes or art that her offspring would acquire.
 She didn't design or fund the building of mansions or imposing buildings.